-- Value-based metrics.
+- Value-based metrics

 They may also serve as an indicator if something drops quickly.
-If opens and clicks fall off a cliff it may be related to a deliverability-related issue, meaning that you may be ni the Gmail/Yahoo mail doghouse in terms of hitting the spam folder.
+If opens and clicks fall off a cliff, it may be related to a deliverability-related issue, meaning that you may be in the Gmail/Yahoo mail doghouse in terms of hitting the spam folder.
 What is needed here is to button up your list hygiene to ensure you are gradually moving out of the spam folder and seen by email clients as a reputable sender.

 What affects email open rates?

 Multiple factors impact open email rates in email marketing, and we have listed a few of those down for you:

 The relevancy of the content will be one major component of the effectiveness of the open rate.
 Suppose you are a clothing business sending emails about warm clothing during July and August to the Southern region’s audience; it will be highly irrelevant content for them.